kumahq/kuma-website/app/_src/policies/meshtcproute.md

 ---

 {% warning %}
-This policy uses new policy matching algorithm and is in beta state, it should not be mixed with [TrafficRoute](../traffic-route).
+This policy uses a new policy matching algorithm and is in beta state.
+It shouldn't be combined with [TrafficRoute](../traffic-route).
 {% endwarning %}

-The `MeshTCPRoute` policy allows altering and redirecting TCP requests depending on where the request coming from and where it's going to.
+The `MeshTCPRoute` policy allows you to alter and redirect TCP requests depending on where the request is coming from and where it's going to.

 ## TargetRef support matrix